JamesRobertSutcliffe/fc-application/README.md

 to do now:

-1 - Add blog widget below on home page
-3 - Add box on about page saying how I like blogging to help myself learn and share knowledge - link to in depth blog about journey
+4 - Add box on about page saying how I like blogging to help myself learn and share knowledge - link to in depth blog about journey
-4 - possibly add link to game on homepage?
 5 - add colour switchers
 6 - add game to gallery / address other gallery notes below